himeshramjee/Chaiwala-Developer-Space/AI/ollama/README.md

 - **macOS**: The script will use your existing Podman machine if one is already running.
 Podman on macOS can only run one machine at a time.
 - **Linux**: The script works with both apt and dnf-based distributions.

+### Container Architecture

+Ollama Vibe uses a simplified containerization approach:

+- **Automatic Resource Allocation**: Podman machine is configured with optimized CPU and memory settings based on your system
+- **Modern Container Networking**: Uses Podman's built-in DNS resolution for container-to-host communication
+- **Single Port Mapping**: Maps only the essential port 8080 from the container to the host
+- **Simple Deployment**: Works with existing Podman installations and machines

 ## Usage

 After installation: